-Sahaptin Valley, the fictional setting for The Leaves Are Full of Children was subject to the turmoil of that War, and it must be judged in the context of that time.
-It is about the interaction of Valley culture with that War.
+Fortunate Son’s Sahaptin Valley was subject to the turmoil of that War, and it must be judged in the context of that time.
 It will be up to the reader to judge how well the Valley’s culture and its spawn performed in its interaction with the war.

 The post entitled “Mise-en-Scene” is offered here to set the stage; it no longer appears in the book, because I could not find a proper place for it that did not interrupt the narrative flow.
 It is my voice.
 Some won’t like it; some may.
 The choice is up to you.